Paul Gray (American musician): Death

 On May 24, 2010, The Des Moines Register reported that Gray was found dead in Room 431 at the TownePlace Suites in Urbandale, Iowa at about 10:50 a.m. local time.
 He was 38 years old.

 In a 911 call, obtained by TMZ, one of the hotel's proprietors said that a hypodermic syringe was found next to Gray's bed and many pills were apparently scattered across the room.
-An initial autopsy determined that no foul play or trauma was involved, but could not establish the cause of death.

 On June 21, 2010, the autopsy results showed that Gray had died of an overdose of morphine and fentanyl, and that he had also developed "substantial heart disease".
-The autopsy also revealed traces of the anti-anxiety pill Xanax in his system.
+The autopsy also revealed traces of the anti-anxiety medicine Xanax in his system.

 Aftermath

 On the day after Gray's death, May 25, 2010, the band, without their masks, held a formal press conference in Des Moines, Iowa.
 They did not take any questions from the media.
 The band, along with Gray's brother, Tony, and wife, Brenna, paid tribute to him.

 He was kind of the person in the band that really wanted everybody in the band to always get along and just concentrate on the band.
-He was a really great friend and just a great person.
-He's going to be sadly missed, and the world is going to be a different place without him.
+So, he was a really great friend and just a great person.
+So again, he's going to be sadly missed, and the world is going to be a different place without him.